Allegory, History, and the Millennium: Andrew of Caesarea, Augustine of Hippo, and the Byzantine Grammar of Apocalyptic Time

 CategoryAndrew of CaesareaAugustine of Hippo

-*** Andrew of Caesarea allegorizes the millennium without de-historicizing it, whereas Augustine allegorizes the millennium by collapsing it entirely into the present Church age.
+*** Andrew of Caesarea allegorizes the millennium without collapsing its meaning into a closed system, whereas Augustine allegorizes the millennium in a more systematized and exhaustive manner within the present Church age.

 Hermeneutical Method: Why Andrew and Augustine Diverge